 Else Elisheva Benjamin Cohen was born in Frankfurt am Main on January 9, 1911 to Heinrich Naftali and Netty (Dulken) Benjamin.
 Her father was a merchant of pearls and precious stones.
 She had an older brother, Bernhard, born on November 23, 1908 (died in 1981).
-The family was orthodox and enjoyed considerable wealth.
+The family was Orthodox and enjoyed considerable wealth.
 She graduated from the elementary girls’ school of the Orthodox community and from the non-Jewish public high school and played the violin for many years.
-She studied art history, which interested her from an early age, at the University of Munich with professor Karl Finder and also at the universities of Frankfurt, Zurich, Heidelberg and Marburg.
-With the rise of Nazism she had to discontinue her studies and in 1933 left Germany.
+She studied art history, which interested her from an early age, at the University of Munich with professor Karl Finder and also at the universities of Frankfurt, Zurich, Heidelberg, and Marburg.
+With the rise of Nazism she had to discontinue her studies and in 1933 she left Germany.
 She married Chaim Herman Cohn in Strasbourg on August 15 of the same year and together they emigrated to Palestine and settled in Jerusalem.
 The next twenty years were devoted to raising a family and helping Chaim Cohn in his law office.
 Her son Eliyahu was born in 1934 and her daughter Yehudit in 1936.

-In 1954, when both children had left home, the Cohns divorced.
+In 1954, when both children had left home, the Cohens divorced.
 Shortly afterward, Heinrich Naftali Benjamin died and, as Elisheva Cohen would write years later: “I asked myself what I would do with my life.”
 After a chance meeting with Mordechai Narkiss (1899–1957), then the director of the Bezalel National Museum, she embarked on her second life: She offered to arrange the graphic collection of the museum, which until then had been stored in simple wooden boxes.
 She started her career at the Bezalel National Museum on January 1, 1956, following a study trip to Europe, where she concentrated on visiting print rooms, meeting curators and learning a great deal about storage, cataloging and exhibiting works of art on paper.
-Elisheva Cohen introduced the cataloging system which is still in use today, almost fifty years later.
+Elisheva Cohen introduced the cataloging system still in use today, almost fifty years later.
 The first exhibition she curated from the graphic collection was of Rembrandt’s etchings and drawings of biblical subjects.
 She also acted as director whenever Karl Katz, who succeeded Narkiss as director of the museum, was on his numerous fundraising trips.

 In 1960 she spent three months in England and nine in the United States with the help of a grant from The British Council and the Fulbright Foundation.
 Until 1965 she was involved in the planning and the realization of the new Israel Museum.
 When it opened, the Bezalel National Museum became its Art Wing.
 In 1968 Elisheva Cohen became Chief Curator for the Arts in addition to being the Curator of Prints and Drawings.
 She wore these two hats until her retirement in 1975, curating major exhibitions, educating a new generation of curators and setting the high standards which the museum seeks to maintain to this day.